PART THREE, JULY 2022

-Before this season the Library had probably been one of the better-kept secrets at Trent Bridge.
-But since Peter Wynne-Thomas sadly passed away last July the heritage team have been busy reorganising the room so that Club members and supporters can enjoy visiting it on matchdays and other occasions.
+Before this season the Library has probably been one of the better-kept secrets at Trent Bridge.
+But since Peter Wynne-Thomas sadly passed away last July the Heritage Team has been busy reorganising the room so that Club members and supporters can enjoy visiting it on matchdays and other occasions.

-The Library will be open on every County Championship matchday during the 2022 season.
+The Library will be open on every home County Championship matchday during the rest of this 2022 season.

-- Later in the 2022 season there will be a sale of second-hand books and we’ll be trialling a lending service for Club members, offering the opportunity to borrow from a selection of popular books.
+- Starting in August we’ll be trialling a lending service for Club members, offering the opportunity to borrow from a selection of popular books.
 And we’re always pleased to hear from people who would like to donate books, magazines and memorabilia to the Library.

-- We also plan to open the Library during the Test match and on some non-matchdays.
-A variety of events will be planned and we’re keen to hear from local organisations who might want to use the Library for their own meetings.
+- We also plan to open the Library on some non-matchdays and to organise a variety of events; we’re also keen to hear from local organisations that might want to use the Library for their own meetings.
 More information on all of these developments will be available on the Trent Bridge website – in the ‘News’ and ‘History & Library’ sections – and on social media.

 - If you are researching a cricket story or your family history we are keen to help.
 Research visits can be made on non-matchdays by appointment, so please email email@example.com explaining the information that you’re looking for and some days on which you could visit.